What is Material Handling

 Resource allocation– ensuring that your materials are in the right places

 Production planning – scheduling and implementation of customer orders

 Flow and process management – keeping product moving

 Inventory management and control – keeping track of product and shipping with just in time delivery

-Customer delivery – taking product from the warehouse to the customer
+Customer delivery – deliver product from the warehouse to the customer

 Support and service – providing customers with help aftermarket

-When a manufacturer has an excellent material handling system, customer service is improved, there is not as much inventory to store, delivery times are quicker, and overall costs for handling and distribution are cut.
-Material handling systems show up in nearly every industry:
+When a manufacturer has an excellent material handling system, the customer service is improved, there’s not as much inventory to store, delivery times are quicker, and overall costs for handling and distribution are decreased.
+Material handling systems are important in nearly every industry: